BOC-Group/developer-examples/CONTRIBUTING.md

 Please describe your issue as detailed as possible.
 You should also explain why you need an answer to this question.

 ### Requests for further coding examples
-Send an e-mail to development@boc-group.com.
 Let us know if you want to extend your code with further examples.
 It is also possible to request other programming languages than those offered in our public repository.

 ### Reporting a bug or a security incident
 #### What is a bug?